thmosqueiro/thmosqueiro.github.io/_posts/2017-01-07-Complexity-binary-search.md

 Before we go on, let me thank **Brenno Barbosa** for his review and comments.

-A binary search is very easy to define, and is based on the fact that the list is ordered.
+A binary search is very easy to define and is based on the fact that the list is ordered.
 Let’s say we are looking for an element $e$.
-First the list is divided into two.
-The element in the middle, say $m$, is then compared to $e$: if $m > e$, then $e$ might be in the first half of the list; if $m < e$, then e might be in the second half; if $m=e$, then the element being looked up was found.
-It is clear now that the main operation in this algorithms are the several comparisons that are performed during the search.
+First, the list is divided into two.
+The element in the middle, say $m$, is then compared to $e$: if $m > e$, then $e$ might be in the first half of the list; if $m < e$, then e might be in the second half; if $m=e$, then we are done with our search.
+It is evident now that the central operations in this algorithm are the several comparisons performed during the search.

-As a quick review of how binary search works, find below a minimal python module implementing a Binary Search.
-The visualization at the beggining of the post is a common way to represent it.
+As a quick review of how binary search works, find below a minimal Python module implementing a Binary Search.
+The visualization at the beginning of the post is a common way to represent it.
 [This is the script I used to create this animation](https://gist.github.com/thmosqueiro/63b9226fc94bdc3d9a5daf069017035a#file-binsearch_animation-py).